 You can reduce your word count in two ways:

 You can make structural changes to your writing that will reduce your word count:

-- Cut adverbs.
-These are the –ly words.
+- Cut unnecessary adverbs.
+These are usually the –ly words.
 Replace them with strong verbs.

 - Cut most adjectives.
 Sometimes we describe something for the sake of it.
 Make sure that description is necessary.